NJASK REVIEW

 3

-• shows nearly complete understanding of the problem’s mathematical concepts and principles
+• shows nearly complete understanding of the problems mathematical concepts and principles

 • uses nearly correct mathematical terminology and notations